-If you advise us as described in clause 17(a) above, and you move out of the supply address at the time specified in your notice, then we will not charge you for any electricity supplied after the day you move out.
+If you advise us as described in clause 17[a] above, and you move out of the supply address at the time specified in your notice, then we will not charge you for any electricity supplied after the day you move out unless we agree an alternative date with you.
 If you provide insufficient notice, we can ask you to pay for electricity consumed at the supply address for up to 5 days after you have notified us that you have moved out.

-If you have demonstrated to us that you were evicted or otherwise required to vacate the supply address with notice of less than 3 business days, we will not require you to pay for electricity from the date that you give us the notice.
+If you have demonstrated to us that you were evicted or otherwise required to vacate the supply address with notice of less than 3 business 5 days, we will not require you to pay for electricity from the date that you give us the notice.